AnoopAlias/AUTOM8N/docs/_build/html/_sources/PYTHON_WSGI.rst.txt

 Setting up Python (WSGI app)
 =============================

+.. note:: XtendWeb includes a GUI installer of additional modules required for passenger project.
+Please place a requirements.txt file in the application root
+          and XtendWeb can install the requirements specified in this file

 1. Enable the Phusion Passenger module ``/usr/nginx/scripts/nginx-passenger-setup.sh``

 2. To install additional python
 ::

   root@cpanel1 [~]# pythonz install 3.4.2